IBM/zoau-node/CONTRIBUTING.md

 ## Tests

-Verify that zoau-node is working by running the test suite.
+Verify that the zoau Node.js module s working by running the test suite.

 ```bash
 $ npm test